TheFrenchRat/Haiku-Port-Games/README.md

 Want to port a game to Haiku?
 =============================
-Ask the administrator.
+Send me a request telling me about your port.
 The game that you're porting must be released under the GNU GPL, or other compatible licenses.

 Cloning this repository.
 ========================
-Under construction.
+This is currently under construction.